 The second part of caring for your piercing is daily cleaning.
 While you're in the shower, gently rub a pea-sized amount of liquid germicidal soap around the pierced area.
 Medical grade soaps like Provon or Satin work well for this job.
 Next, make sure you rinse the area well with water to get rid of any soap residue.
 After soaking or cleaning, dry the pierced area with disposable gauze or tissue.
 Steer clear of regular cloth towels since they can spread an infection or snag or your jewelry.

-If you're worried that the piercing is not healing properly or seems infected, see a health care provider who has experience caring for body piercings.
+If you're worried that the piercing is not healing properly or seems infected, see a primary care provider who has experience caring for body piercings.
 Your piercer may be able to recommend a health professional who's knowledgeable about piercing.
-Columbia students can call x4-2284 or log on to Open Communicator to make an appointment at Primary Care Medical Services.

-For more information about taking care of your piercing, check out these tips from the APP.
-The related Q&As below can also give you some more background on piercings.
+For more information about taking care of your piercing, check out the related Q&As for more background on piercings.
 Remember, cleanliness is key to helping your piercing heal swiftly and safely.
 Enjoy your new body jewelry!